qmk/qmk_dfuse/README.md

 A small command-line tool for flashing STM32 based devices for **Windows**.
 It's based on [this](https://www.st.com/en/development-tools/stsw-stm32080.html) demo project created by STM.
-The latest binary version can be downloaded from the GitHub releases tab
+The latest binary version can be downloaded from the [GitHub releases tab](https://github.com/qmk/qmk_dfuse/releases).

 ```
 Usage: